 Blanket Bog Fact 1: Blanket bog is the main peatland habitat found in wet, upland areas of Northern England.
 The name is derived from the ‘blanket’ layer of peat that blanket bogs are made of, formed from slowly decomposing plants.

 (Blanket bog by Tim Melling)

 Blanket Bog Fact 2: It can take 1,000 years for up to one metre of peat to accumulate, which is why it is so important to protect and restore it.
-A top tip for helping to conserve this rare habitat is to make sure you choose peat-free rather than peat compost in your garden.
+A top tip for helping to conserve this rare habitat is to make sure you choose peat-free compost in your garden.

-Blanket Bog Fact 4: The very word ‘bog’ conjures up the image of a wonderful, wet, green area but this is far from current reality....Despite their importance, the UK’s bogs have suffered over the last century for a variety of reasons: a combination of industrial pollution, managed moorland fires, wild fires, draining for agriculture and heavy grazing, has left them seriously damaged with large areas of exposed bare peat and a limited amount of vegetation and therefore wildlife.
+Blanket Bog Fact 4: The very word ‘bog’ conjures up the image of a wonderful, wet, green area but sadly this is far from current reality....Despite their importance, the UK’s bogs have suffered over the last century for a variety of reasons: a combination of industrial pollution, managed moorland fires, wild fires, draining for agriculture and heavy grazing, has left them seriously damaged with large areas of exposed bare peat and a limited amount of vegetation and therefore wildlife.

 Blanket Bog Fact 5: The ‘building-block’ of blanket bog, sphagnum moss, (of which there are over 30 species in the UK), can hold up to 20 times its own weight in water.
 This means it can keep water on the tops for longer, slowing the flow and reducing flooding downstream.

 (Sphagnum moss by Tim Melling)

 Blanket Bog Fact 6: Blanket bogs are highly significant in combating the climate emergency.
 When restored, wet and vegetated, they are very effective at locking up carbon.
 Did you know?
 There is more carbon stored in UK’s blanket bog than in all of the forests in the UK, France and Germany combined!
 Wowzers.

 Blanket Bog Fact 7: Blanket bog is home to some of our rarest wildlife.
-Our bog restoration here at Dove Stone has seen an increase in iconic upland wading birds such as dunlins, curlews and golden plovers.
+Our bog restoration work here at Dove Stone has seen an increase in iconic upland wading birds such as dunlins, curlews and golden plovers.

 (Dunlin by Tim Melling)